minetest/dev.luanti.org/content/models/using-blender.md

 ### Coordinate spaces

-Luanti uses a Lefthanded Y-up coordinate space.
+Luanti uses a left-handed Y-up coordinate space.
 In a space like this:

 *   Z axis points "forward"
 *   Y axis points "up"
 *   X axis points "right"

-Blender uses a Righthanded Z-up coordinate space, where forward is instead the positive Y axis.
+Blender uses a right-handed Z-up coordinate space, where forward is instead the positive Y axis.
 Make sure that your models are facing that direction.
 When in doubt, hit G, Y, 1 - if the model has moved forward, that means it's facing the right axis.
 Otherwise you'll have to rotate it.

-Be sure to select Lefthanded Y-up in the exporter if it supports that, to avoid surprises.
+Be sure to select left-handed Y-up in the exporter if it supports that, to avoid surprises.

 ### Coordinate scale